 - The core group is homogenous.
 This means that the core group processes must all reside on the same platform.
-For example, the core group cannot contain a mixture of z/OS and distributed processes.
-If the core group contains non-z/OS processes, or if the core group is composed of members that are at different version levels of the product, then you cannot use XCF for this core group. - If the core group needs to be bridged to another core group, using the core group bridge service, then all of the core groups that are bridged to this core group are also homogeneous core groups. - All members of the core group must be at Version 7.x of the product.
+For example, the core group cannot contain a mixture of z/OS and distributed processes. - If the core group needs to be bridged to another core group, using the core group bridge service, then all of the core groups that are bridged to this core group are also homogeneous core groups. - All members of the core group must be at Version 7.x of the product.
 If any members of the core group are running at a Version 6.x level of the product, then you must update them to Version 7.x, before you can switch to the alternative protocol provider.